parsaeisa/Notes/Software engineering/Brokers/nats.md

 The `publish_async_max_pending` represents the max number of requests that client sends to cmq asynchronously before getting the PubAck .

+## Deliver options

+While subscribing on jet stream, you can set some options ([using opts pattern](https://github.com/parsaeisa/Go_practice/blob/main/pattern/Opts.md)):

+- DeliverAll
+- DeliverLast
+- DeliverLastPerSubject
+- DeliverNew

+I think these optiona are useful when consumer is not connected to the broker for a while and then it is connected again.
+Using this options the server decides which policy to apply to send generated messages in the consumer's absence.

+e.g. the option DeliverAll tells the broker to sends all messages exisitng in stream for consumer.

 ## Ack
 Ack is one of the configurable parameters in connection between the client and the broker.